 For the mayonnaise: Place the mayonnaise and tapenade or olives in a medium bowl and mix to incorporate.

 The mayonnaise can be made up to 2 days ahead; store refrigerated in an airtight container until ready to us.

-For the burgers: Place all of the ingredients except the oil in a large bowl and, using your clean hands, mix until just combined.
+For the burgers: Combine the lamb, oregano, garlic, coriander, cumin, salt, pepper, and egg in a large bowl and, using your clean hands, mix until just combined.
 Split the meat into 4 equal portions and shape each piece into a patty that is 1/2-inch-thick and roughly 1/2-inch wider than the burger buns.

 Using your thumb, make a 1-inch-wide indentation in the center of each patty in order to help the burgers cook more evenly.
 Heat a grill pan or outdoor grill to medium high (about 450°F to 550°F).
 When the grill is ready, use tongs to rub the grate with several layers of paper towels soaked in vegetable oil.